 5. Extenuating Circumstances Form (ECF)

 Who needs to submit this form?
-UK or EU applicants who have experienced particular personal, social or educational disadvantage.
+Applicants who have experienced particular personal, social or educational disadvantage.
 More information is available here.

 6. Disability/Specific Learning Difficulties Interview Adjustment Form